 This tour was a blast.
 I got inspired on a visit to the MoMA, I ate some yummy chocolate at Max Brenner’s, and I took a ride on the SeaGlass Carousel at Battery Park.

-It inspired my second Christmassy tour of New York City.
+Dash & Lily inspired a Christmassy tour of New York City:

 I went to the Strand Bookstore, ate some yummy vegan food at Peacefood Cafe, and saw Christmas lights galore!

-Prior to reading this book I had read some negative reviews, so I was pleasantly surprised that I didn’t share the same experience.
-I got invested in each of these characters and loved the teen daughter, Zoe’s badass personality.
+Prior to reading this book, I had read some negative reviews, so I was pleasantly surprised that I didn’t share the same experience.
+I got invested in each of these characters and especially loved the teen daughter, Zoe’s badass personality.

 Fifth Avenue, 5 A.M.: Audrey Hepburn, Breakfast at Tiffany’s, and The Dawn of the Modern Woman by Sam Wasson